lightning-js/blits-vscode-extension/README.md

 #### Customizing Settings

-To customize these settings, follow these steps:
+To customize these settings, you can either modify the `.vscode/settings.json` file directly or use the VSCode settings UI.
+To do this using the settings UI, follow these steps:

 - Open your VSCode settings (either user or workspace settings).
 - Search for `Blits` to find all the relevant settings for the Blits extension.